rlehfeld/rpyc-ng/docs/docs.rst

    docs/usecases

-* :ref:`A little about RPyC <about>` - related projects, contributors, and logo issues
+* :ref:`A little about RPyC-NG <about>` - related projects, contributors, and logo issues

-* :ref:`Theory of Operation <theory>` - background on the inner workings of RPyC and the terminology
+* :ref:`Theory of Operation <theory>` - background on the inner workings of RPyC-NG and the terminology

-* :ref:`Use cases <use-cases>` - some common use-cases, demonstrating the power and ease of RPyC
+* :ref:`Use cases <use-cases>` - some common use-cases, demonstrating the power and ease of RPyC-NG

 * :ref:`How to's <howto>` - solutions to specific problems